Routes

 November 30, 2024

-The Hochstrahlbrunnen is a fountain in Vienna.
-It is located on Schwarzenbergplatz and was put into operation on October 24, 1873 in the presence of Emperor Franz Joseph I after a construction period of four months to mark the completion of the first Vienna high-altitude spring water pipeline.
+The High Jet Fountain is a fountain in Vienna.
+It is located on Schwarzenbergplatz and was inaugurated on October 24, 1873, in the presence of Emperor Franz Joseph I, to mark the completion of the First Vienna High Spring Water Pipeline after a construction period of four months.

-Anton Gabrielli, the water pipeline's contractor, donated 200,000 crowns to build the fountain, which was commissioned by the city of Vienna and built by the contractor Gustav Bruck.
+Anton Gabrielli, the contractor for the water pipeline, donated 200,000 crowns for the construction of the fountain, which was commissioned by the City of Vienna and built by the contractor Gustav Bruck.

-In 1886/87, extensive considerations were made about regulating Schwarzenbergplatz and, associated with this, about redesigning the Hochstrahlbrunnen.
-The designs by the important sculptors Viktor Tilgner (1844–1896)[4] and Rudolf Weyr (1847–1914) were presented to the public in the Vienna Künstlerhaus from the end of January 1887, but no decision was made in their favor.
+In 1886/87, extensive considerations were made regarding the regulation of Schwarzenbergplatz and, consequently, the redesign of the High Jet Fountain.
+The designs of the important sculptors Viktor Tilgner (1844–1896)[4] and Rudolf Weyr (1847–1914) were presented to the public at the Vienna Künstlerhaus from the end of January 1887, but no decision was made in their favor.

-The fountain was later converted into a light fountain in the style of a Fontaine lumineuse by the architect Oskar Marmorek (1863-1909) at a cost of 285,000 crowns, which was opened on June 23, 1906.
-At night it glows in the colors red, pink, yellow, violet, blue and green.
+Later, the fountain, designed in the style of a fountain lumineuse by the architect Oskar Marmorek (1863–1909), was transformed into an illuminated fountain at a cost of 285,000 crowns and opened on June 23, 1906.
+At night, it glows in red, pink, yellow, violet, blue, and green.

 de.wikipedia.org/wiki/Hochstrahlbrunnen